erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 > "True innovation comes an intersection of a cross-pollination of roles and ideas" - [Sunil](https://twitter.com/sunils34/), ex-CTO@Buffer

 I've been working remotely at [Buffer](https://buffer.com) for 6 years now.
 As a software engineer, one of the critical skill I believe we ~~should~~ **must** have is being able to learn continuously.
-However, working in a fully distributed team, [splitted accross 10+ timezones](https://timezone.io/team/buffer).
-I live in Asia (UTC +8) while most of my teamates live in US or Europe.
+However, working in a fully distributed team, [split accross 10+ timezones](https://timezone.io/team/buffer).
+I live in Asia (UTC +8) while most of my teammates live in the US or Europe.
 That's up to 15 hours difference.
 We only meet each other [once a year](https://joel.is/the-power-of-company-retreats/).
-This remote setip affects how we learn from my team, compared to if I were in a physical office.
+This remote setup affects how we learn from my team, compared to if I were in a physical office.

 With the current COVID-19 crisis, when company suddenly switched to a work from home setup, understanding how the dynamic of knowledge sharig in your team is important.
 You don't want the knowledge shared being stopped.
 I'll lay down some of our successful experiments, their pros and cons, what I think works for me and our company.